Adult Leadership

 In addition to receiving training, the members of each LHC class identify and complete a class project directly addressing an opportunity somewhere in Harrison County.
 Graduates leave our program energized to serve the community by participating on boards, seeking or creating volunteer opportunities, and implementing new skills in their existing leadership roles.

 We welcome participants of all ages and all walks of life.
 Classes are typically on either the 2nd or 3rd Wednesday of each month, September - May.
-Please review the dates and topics for the 2025 class.
-Tuition, which is deeply subsidized by local sponsors, is $600 for applications received by July 1st; tuition increases by $50 for applications received after July 1st.
+Please review the dates and topics for the 2026 class.
+Tuition, which is deeply subsidized by local sponsors, is $600 for applications submitted by July 1st, and $650 thereafter.
 Up to four partial scholarships are available to self-pay applicants with financial need.
 To confirm a place in the class, participants must 1) submit a complete application, 2) have a successful interview, and 3) submit payment.
 We select participants based on two primary factors: a timely and complete application process and a demonstrated desire to apply servant leadership to benefit our community.

 If you would like to learn more, please contact LHC's executive director Nathan Broom at 572-1932 (local area code) or nathan@leadershipharrisoncounty.org.